 Set up a Harbor repository, synchronize the Harbor repository with BMC DTR, and access the images from the local Harbor repository.

 Important: To synchronize the container images with BMC DTR, BMC validates using the open-source Harbor repository.
-You can choose any container repository solution that is compatible with the BMC Helix IT Service Management deployment.
+You can choose any container repository solution that is compatible with the BMC Helix Service Management deployment.
 BMC does not anticipate any issues with alternative repositories.
 However, BMC does not provide support for alternative container repositories.

-Access images from an air-gapped environmentSee To access images from an air-gapped environment.
+Access images from an air-gapped environment

 Repository content

-The images required for BMC Helix IT Service Management installation are located in the following repositories in BMC DTR:
+The images required for BMC Helix Service Management installation are located in the following repositories in BMC DTR:

 bmc/lp00x

-BMC Helix IT Service Management images
+BMC Helix Service Management images

-This repository includes all components of BMC Helix IT Service Management such as AR System server, BMC Helix Innovation Studio, Mid Tier, BMC Helix ITSM: Smart IT, BMC Digital Workplace, BMC Digital Workplace Catalog, and BMC Helix Innovation Suite applications.
+This repository includes all components of BMC Helix Service Management such as AR System server, BMC Helix Innovation Studio, Mid Tier, BMC Helix ITSM: Smart IT, BMC Digital Workplace, BMC Digital Workplace Catalog, and BMC Helix Innovation Suite applications.

 bmc/lp0lz